You need new or additional premises for your business and your real estate agent finds you the perfect space for your needs at below market rates.

-Landlord’s Consent and Conditions in the Typical Lease
+Landlord’s Consent and Conditions in the typical Lease

-Most leases qualify the requirement to obtain the landlord’s consent by saying that the landlord cannot unreasonably withhold its consent.
+Most leases qualify the requirement to obtain the Landlord’s consent by saying that the Landlord cannot unreasonably withhold its consent.
 In Ontario, such qualification is imposed by section 23 of the Commercial Tenancies Act, which will apply unless the lease specifically provides that the landlord may unreasonably withhold its consent.

 What does the obligation to act reasonably mean?
-It basically means that the landlord is limited to considering the fitness of the subtenant, which boils down to having to be satisfied with the financial covenant and business practices and experience of the proposed subtenant.
+It basically means that the Landlord is limited to considering the fitness of the subtenant, which boils down to having to be satisfied with the financial covenant and business practices and experience of the proposed subtenant.

 - it is requiring the subtenant to pay the rent payable under the lease, which is often more than the rent payable by the subtenant under the sublease.
-If that were not bad enough, it effectively makes the subtenant the guarantor of the tenant.
-Once the subtenant agrees with the landlord to perform the tenant’s obligations under the lease, if the tenant subsequently fails to pay rent, the landlord can insist that the subtenant pay the unpaid rent even if the subtenant has paid the tenant the rent payable by the subtenant under the sublease.
+If that is not bad enough, it effectively makes the subtenant the guarantor of the tenant.
+Once the subtenant agrees with the Landlord to perform the tenant’s obligations under the lease, if the tenant subsequently fails to pay rent, the landlord can insist that the subtenant pay the unpaid rent even if the subtenant has paid the tenant the rent payable by the subtenant under the sublease.
 If the subtenant fails to do so, the landlord can sue both the tenant and the subtenant for the unpaid rent owing under the lease.

 - if the subtenant is only leasing part of the premises, its agreement with the landlord makes the subtenant responsible for not only the subleased premises but the balance of the premises as well; and